 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Duride, or your tablets have passed their expiry date,
+If your doctor tells you to stop taking this medicine, or the expiry date has passed,

-ask your pharmacist what to do with any that are left over.
+ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-Duride is a yellow, oval tablet, scored and marked IM|60 on one side
+DURIDE is a yellow, oval shaped tablet, scored and marked IM|60 on one side

 Each pack contains 30 tablets.

-The tablets also contain:
+The tablets also contain the following inactive ingredients:

 colloidal anhydrous silica

-Opadry Yellow OY-LS-22814 (includes colours iron oxide red CI 77491, iron oxide black CI 77499, iron oxide yellow CI 77492,
+Opadry Yellow OY-LS-22814 (includes colours iron oxide red CI 77491, iron oxide black

+DURIDE contains sulfites.
 The tablets are gluten free.